susulone/learn_language_app/README.md

 This project is a fullstack language learning aplication for children.
 It is build with individual lessons that the user can choose from.
 Each lesson has a set of words to practice and test on.

-This project is currently being hosted in Heroku.
-You can test it [here](https://tranquil-reaches-86519.herokuapp.com/)

 [![Image of the screencast](https://img.youtube.com/vi/DyoGnd4vMrM/0.jpg)](https://www.youtube.com/watch?v=DyoGnd4vMrM)

 ## Background<a name="background"></a>